czottmann/carlo.zottmann.org/2003-12-13-good-night-little-baby.md

 How to connect an iBook to a (Windows) LAN:

+1. Plug in LAN cable.
-a) Plugin LAN cable. b) Use the network properties to either use the "automatic connection type guessing gizmo" or simply enter the wanted IP address. c) Done.
+2. Use the network properties to either use the "automatic connection type guessing gizmo" or simply enter the wanted IP address.
+3. Done.

 Whaddaya know, that's it.
 No hassle, no reboots, just workie.
 I start to believe the Apple marketing department didn't lie after all. ;)